Strannik1922/DPF_export_XLSX/README.md

 How to convert JSON to XLS in Python

 ## Description
-DPF_export_XLSX - application that, when launched, we can scan a PDF file and parse the data into jsion.
-The program then converts the jsion file into a xlsx file.
+DPF_export_XLSX - application that, when launched, we can scan a PDF file and parse the data into json.
+The program then converts the json file into a xlsx file.

 ## Installation and Usage Instructions on Windows